the1lab/1lab/src/Cat/Instances/Assemblies.lagda.md

 This is, perhaps, a bit surprising: maps of assemblies are computable by definition, but arbitrary functions between sets need not be!
-The catch is that, when equipping a set with the structure of an assembly, *we* get to choose which programs compute each elements; and, above, we have made a sensible choice.
+The catch is that, when equipping a set with the structure of an assembly, *we* get to choose which programs compute which elements; and, above, we have made a sensible choice.
 But we can always make an *adversarial* choice, letting *every* program at all realise any element.